cybliminal/clientless-vpn-port-scanner/README.md

 # Global Protect Clientless VPN Port Scanner

-The Palo Alto Networks Clientless VPN feature allows for the port to be specified in int schema portion of the URL path
+The Palo Alto Networks Clientless VPN feature allows for the port to be specified in the schema portion of the URL path:

 ```
 https://clientlessvpn.example.com/<schema>-<port>/domain/path